hgupta481994/nayanAssign/README.md

-# README
+# Posts-Viewer

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This an assignment which uses contentful api to get data and view list of posts and also a detailed view of individual post.

+How to install

-* Configuration
+* clone git repo

-* Database creation

-* Database initialization

-* How to run the test suite
+* run command 'bundle'

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Add .env file

+* Add CONTENTFUL_ACCESS_TOKEN and CONTENTFUL_SPACE_ID with their value in .env file